 Does Spielberg bring enough new to the film to justify a remake.
 While he does not take any big swings the ones he takes connect.
 There is a grittier, slightly more realistic feel to the film – even as the musical numbers are soaring it does not feel like we are encased in the world of a musical.
 This lets some of the emotional moments land better while giving the violence bigger stakes.

 The themes covered also have a more contemporary feel with characters and situations being handled in a fashion to retain the spirit of the original while putting another foot planted in the world of today.
 The decision to not have subtitles for the Spanish spoken parts is a choice I understand, but am really on the fence about.
 Yes, I could read their emotions, but at the same time I felt I was missing out on the nuances of some key moments.
 In a way, it backfires and prevents the characters from being heard with the depth they could have – their words stripped away.
-The film’s third, like the original, could have been a little tighter for my taste – this carries over from the original – so maybe I am in the minority here.

 There’s a lot to love about the film.
 As a standalone it’s quite impressive, even magical at times.
 Certainly his skillset and access to a near endless budget contributed to this As a remake, it certainly respects the source material to the highest degree and never tries to reinvent it.
 Is it necessary?
 No. Is it welcome?
 Yes!
 Besides the minor quibbles Spielberg and company deliver a worthy remake of a classic.
 One of the few that will stand the test of time.

-Classic Film lovers can feel secure that the original was not disrespected and will most likely fall for Spielberg’s work as well.
+Classic film lovers can feel secure that the original was not disrespected and will most likely fall for Spielberg’s work as well.
 Newcomers to the story will now have a version that speaks more directly to a modern audience, while never losing sight of where it came from.

 There’s a lot to love about Spielberg’s impressive, even magical at times, remake.
 It certainly respects the source material to the highest degree and never tries to reinvent it.
 You’ll be singing the songs for days.